Chinese Medicine: combining traditional wisdom with modern research and effective practice

 (Modern) Chinese Medicine is a system of diagnosis and treatment based on modern research and applying current Australian Health Regulation standards to Traditional Chinese Medicine (TCM) Theory and (Oriental) diagnosis.
 Chinese Medicine practitioners can use herbs, acupuncture, and other methods such as soft-tissue therapy depending on individual qualifications and registration categories.
 The distinction between Chinese Medicine and Traditional Chinese Medicine is scientific evidence.

 Currently across the world Traditional Medicine practices are being researched and evaluated to Western Medicine equivalent 'scientific' standards: this takes time and funding, so while there currently may be insufficient scientific evidence for advertising the treatment of some diseases, Chinese Medicine does have an established role helping to manage the symptoms of specific conditions (e.g. pain management related to certain conditions), or supporting the effectiveness of other treatments (e.g. IVF).
-At AMBB we highly encourage complementary and integrative consultation between Western Medicine and Chinese Medicine as part of a multidisciplinary approach.
+At AMBB we highly encourage complementary and integrative consultation between Western Medicine and Chinese Medicine as part of our multidisciplinary approach.

-Please discuss with your practitioner if you would like to know what the level of evidence and most up to date published research (or currently accepted research) is for the condition you are seeking treatment for or managing your individual symptoms.
-Some examples with varying levels of evidence are:
+Please discuss further with your practitioner if you would like to know the level of evidence which exists for the condition you are seeking treatment for.